Key takeaways

 The pros of annuities

-You have options depending on your comfort with risk.
+You have options, depending on your risk tolerance.

-Qualified and non-qualified refer to the way money you earn in a given year is treated from a tax perspective.
+Qualified and nonqualified refer to the way money you earn in a given year is treated from a tax perspective.
 Qualified dollars “qualify” for special tax treatment, so those contributions are considered pre-tax (like the contributions you make into a 401(k) or an IRA).
-Non-qualified money refers to dollars you’ve already paid income tax on, so they are considered post-tax.
+Nonqualified money refers to dollars you’ve already paid income tax on, so they are considered after-tax dollars.

-If you’re using non-qualified dollars, there is no contribution limit.
-If you’re purchasing an annuity with qualified dollars, you’ll be subject to an IRS limit on your contributions.
+If you’re using nonqualified dollars, there is no limit to the amount you can contribute.
+If you’re purchasing an annuity with qualified dollars, you’ll be subject to IRS limits on your contributions—these are the same limits you’d face if you were investing your contributions in mutual funds or other financial products.

 Your money grows tax-deferred.

-It doesn’t matter if your contributions were qualified or non-qualified, your money will grow tax-deferred in an accumulation annuity.
-This means that your investment gains will compound more over time than if they were taxed along the way (assuming an identical earned interest rate).
+It doesn’t matter if your contributions are qualified or nonqualified; your money will grow tax-deferred in an accumulation annuity.
+This means that your investment gains will compound more over time than if they were taxed along the way (assuming identical rates of return).

 You can get guaranteed income for life.

 When you live off your savings in retirement, you take the risk that you could live too long or lose money in the market and eventually run out of money.
-Income annuities help protect against that by providing guaranteed payments either for a set amount of time or for the rest of your life — no matter how long you live.
+If you worry about outliving your savings, you’re not alone.
+In fact, the 2024 Northwestern Mutual Planning & Progress Study found that 43 percent of Americans worry they could outlive their savings.
+Income annuities help protect against this by providing guaranteed payments for the rest of your life—no matter how long you live.

 The cons of annuities